Sylvinho: Arsenal

 In 1999, he became the first ever Brazilian player to sign for English club Arsenal, whom he signed for ahead of North London rivals Tottenham Hotspur who had made numerous offers for him.
 Before long he was first choice at left back, displacing long-time fan-favourite Nigel Winterburn.
 He had a setback early on in his first season when he missed a penalty in a shootout as Arsenal crashed out of the League Cup to Middlesbrough, and that season finished with a 4–1 loss on penalties against Turkish club Galatasaray in the 2000 UEFA Cup final, although this time he did not take a penalty.
 During his second season at the club he was displaced by Ashley Cole.
 He scored goals against Sheffield Wednesday, Charlton Athletic and Chelsea.
 He also scored twice in the Champions League for Arsenal against Sparta Prague and Spartak Moscow.
 In the 2000–01 season, Sylvinho was included in the PFA Team of the Year.

 During his time at Arsenal, Sylvinho was registered under a Portuguese passport, allowing him to be classed as a European Union citizen and exempt from work permit requirements.
 Britain's Immigration Services investigated the validity of this document before Sylvinho moved to Celta Vigo, where he was classified as a Brazilian citizen.
-Sylvinho said after his transfer to Celta that he had no knowledge that he was registered at Arsenal as a Portuguese citizen, and said that it was solely the decision of the club's executives.
+Sylvinho said after his transfer to Celta that he was unaware of having been registered at Arsenal as a Portuguese citizen, and said that it was solely the decision of the club's executives.